sidhlee/node-weather-website/README.md

 ### Deploy Your Application

 Run `heroku create your-app-name` from your application root to create a new application.
-This will create the new application and set up a new heroku Git remote.
+This will create the new application and set up a new "heroku" Git remote.
 Push your code to that remote to deploy the application!
 You can run `git push heroku master` to deploy.
 From there, run `heroku open` to open your application in the browser.